-Practice putting them in the car, belting them in (they should be wearing a harness designed for this purpose), and praising them when they behave themselves.
+Practice putting them in the car, belting them in (they should be wearing a harness designed for this purpose, harnesses for dogs are different from those for cats), and praising them when they behave themselves.
 You need not even drive anywhere to start with.

 Keep some dog training treats handy, so you can reward their good behavior.

 Once they are used to it, take short journeys around the block and back.
 You should build up to longer journeys.
 Create a positive association by driving them to a nearby park (assuming they’ve had all their jabs, of course).
 This helps them look forward to going in the car.

 It’s good to either take their bed in the car or to buy one for that purpose.
 Going around roundabouts can send a dog all over the place.
 They’ve got no way of staying put.
 If they have a bed to curl up in, they’ll feel more comfortable and less likely to be thrown around.

 You could also put a favorite soft toy in there.
 A blanket with your scent on it would be another good idea.
 Avoid any chews or bones.
 There are two reasons for this.
 Firstly, they can turn into flying missiles in the event of a car accident.
 Secondly, you don’t want your dog to eat anything while in the car.
 If he chokes, you won’t be able to do anything about it.
 Your eyes will be on the road.
 You won’t know whether he’s safe and getting distracted is a sure way to increase the chances of an accident.